GeorgeSolorio/appStoreClone/README.md

 * Today tab consists of todays' highly rated apps.

-* Apss tab containing scrolls views that demonstrate a list of an editor's choice, top free iphone apps and top grossing apps.
+* Apps tab containing scrolls views that demonstrate a list of *editor's choice*, *top free iphone apps* and *top grossing apps*.

 * A search tab that allows the user to search any app they look for